Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Summary

-By taking advantage of a feature (flaw?) in Protobuf that allows it to be backward compatible with schema changes, along with the fact that Protobuf is very sensitive to byte changes due to its compact nature, we can change a single byte in a critical location and tell Protobuf that an entire section of deeply-nested data is from a future schema version and it should be ignored.
+By taking advantage of a feature in Protobuf that lets it stay backward-compatible with schema changes—and noting that Protobuf is extremely sensitive to single-byte edits because of its compact format—we can change one byte in a critical spot and tell Protobuf that a deeply nested section belongs to a future schema version, so it is ignored.
+We can edit out ads elegantly.

 Timing Analysis

-Google returns huge responses in Protobuf (e.g. 1.8 MiB) – including even the layout of the iOS app – so only C++/Swift is fast enough to understand it all before the connection times out.
-I’ve shown that Python is several orders of magnitude too slow in decoding these Protobuf payloads, so connections do time out waiting on Python.
-With web-based JSON, the whole payload needs to be parsed, edited, and re-serialized; With my Protobuf technique, it takes microseconds thanks to a single linear scan and then ultra-quick backtracking.
-This technique is suitable for real-time adblocking without blocklists.
+Google returns huge Protobuf responses (for example, 1.8 MiB) that even include the iOS-app layout, so only native code (C++ / Swift) is fast enough to parse everything before the connection times out.
+I’ve shown that Python is several orders of magnitude too slow at decoding these payloads, so connections time out if Python touches them.
+With web-based JSON, the whole payload has to be parsed, edited, and re-serialized; with this Protobuf technique, the job takes microseconds—one linear scan plus a quick back-track—so it works for real-time adblocking with no blocklist.
+So neat.

 Knock-On Benefits